Today, I’ve got something important to share…

 Refill any prescriptions you might need.

-If you have kids or pets, some treats and a new toy or board game might go a long way toward keeping them calm during an evacuation.
+If you have kids or pets, some treats, and a new toy or board game might help keep them calm during an evacuation.

 Secure Your Property